dreamcatcher-tech/network/website/docs/dictionary/User_Dictionary/Coordinator.md

 1. Governance
 1. Attribution
-1. Assets
+1. Packets

-These three are the minimal set to allow the ownership and dispersal of benefits from Assets.
+These three are the minimal set to allow the ownership and dispersal of benefits from Packets.

 Coordinators can be extended to include (e.g.):